idsweb/ids-mermaiddemo/Domain Modelling/README.md

 ```
 ## Relationship types
 The entities (classes) above have three different relationships.
 For example the dieters weight does not exist without the dieter but a food item can be a favourite for reuse or an entry in the food diary.
-* Association (each object holds a reference to another) --
+* Association (each object holds a reference to another) -- shown with a line.
-* Composition (child does not exist without parent) *--
+* Composition (child does not exist without parent) *-- shown with a solid diamond.
-* Aggregation (object can exitst without the other) o--
+* Aggregation (object can exitst without the other) o-- shown with a white filled diamond.

 Text after the colon describes the relationship.
 ```mermaid